 In this case, you contact the publicpolicerecord.com webmaster and request them to remove your record.
 The method applies when you don't meet any of the requirements in the first option, but you still want the information removed.
 You explain your predicament to the webmaster, and they might want to negotiate terms depending on the website's policy.
 You might need to give a financial consideration or meet other requirements for the process to be successful.

 Some states require publicpolicerecords.com to have a mandatory opt-out bar on their website to enable listed people to remove their records.
 Deleting your record should be simple enough if you are a resident of such a state.
-However, the website is likely to refuse your request if you can't prove the residence of such a state.
+However, the website is likely to refuse your request if you can't prove your residence in such a state.
 You may, therefore, need to list an eligible state as your second residence and apply.

 File a Lawsuit

-There may be instances where publicpolicerecords.com stonewalls you as you try to opt out based on the rules of your resident state.
+There may be instances where publicpolicerecords.com stonewalls you as you try to opt-out based on the rules of your resident state.
 In such an instance, you can sue to enforce your rights as a resident of the state in question.

 Having your records expunged is also a legal process that will require you to go through the courts.
 In both instances, you will present the court order to the webmaster, and they will have no choice but to delete the records.